Rinil-Parmar/ROR_Employee_Management_Api/README.md

 # Employee Management API

-This is a RESTful API for managing employees in a company.
+This is simple Api which has two models employees and its departments.

 ## Setup